ngageoint/geopackage-java/README.md

     sql>SELECT * from sqlite_master;
     sql>VACUUM;

+Script:

+Drop geopackage-standalone.jar (renamed w/o the version) in the same directory as [gsql.sh](script/gsql.sh).

+Add an alias in .bashrc to the script location:

+    alias gsql="/path/gsql.sh"

+Run from any directory:

+    gsql /path/geopackage.gpkg "SELECT * FROM gpkg_contents"

+    gsql /path/geopackage.gpkg
+    sql>PRAGMA integrity_check;

 #### Tile Writer ####

 The tile writer writes tiles from a GeoPackage tile table to the file system.
 Images are saved as raw bytes or as a specified format in a z/x/y.ext folder & file structure formatted as GeoPackage, Standard (Google), or TMS (Tile Map Service).
 The GeoPackage format writes a tiles.properties file in the base imagery directory.
 The mil.nga.geopackage.io.TileWriter functionality is invokable through code or command line.